15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Many of the rooms retain their original condition and the surrounding views are really remarkable.
+Many of the interiors still keep their original details, and the views from the castle are beautiful.

 12. Colomares Castle – Málaga